 The reality for most businesses is that they need fast & reliable insights now.
 Not weeks of forecasts or the construction of an arc for inclement weather, which never arrives.

-Here’s a helpful checklist to analyse your own business’ forecasts.
+Here’s a helpful checklist to analyse the underpinnings of your demand and inventory planning.

-If you answer yes to all of the above, there’s every chance your forecasting is on the right lines.
+If you answer yes to all of the above, there’s every chance your demand planning process is on the right lines.

 But answer no to any one of those and it could indicate a much bigger problem.

-Chances are you are depending on your demand management process to make some pretty important decisions.
+Chances are you are depending on your demand planning process to make some pretty important decisions.

 This means you need to be confident that the quality of your demand plans is up to scratch.